Writers’ Cafe

 I write both fiction and non-fiction, and I’ve been making a living writing since 2008.

-Over the years, I’ve faced all the same sorts of writing challenges you have.
-I’ve written around a full-time job, alongside studies, as a full-time freelancer, and while raising kids (they’re now 9 and 11).
-I know how hard it can be to find even a few minutes a day to write.
+Over the years, I’ve written fiction around all kinds of situations: a full-time job, alongside studies, as a full-time freelancer, and while raising kids (they’re now 10 and 12).
+I know how hard it can be sometimes to find even a few minutes a day to write.

-During my writing journey so far, I’ve had plenty of high points, from signing a book deal for Publishing Ebooks for Dummies in 2012 to having my best-ever freelancing year in 2023.
+During my writing journey so far, I’ve had plenty of high points, like signing a book deal for Publishing Ebooks for Dummies to publish.

 Writers’ Cafe is where I can come alongside you and support you, cheering you on and offering encouragement.